IIIF/discovery/source/api/harvest/0.1/index.md

 * Retrieve the representation of `target` via HTTP(S)
 * Minimally validate that it conforms to the appropriate specification
 * Find the URI of the resource at `target.id` (`targetId`)
+* If the resource has the `seeAlso` property, then for each resource referenced ('extref')
+  * If the `format` and/or `profile` of `extref` is understood by the processor, then it should retrieve any representations that it can process to extract Indexable Content.

 * Extract the indexable content from the resource, using resource type specific functionality.
 * Check if `target.seeAlso` is true, and if so, iterate through the available descriptions at `target.seeAlso[x].id` and extract the indexable content from those resources.
 * Index the content against `targetId`